nlebeck/CouchPotato/README.md

 ### Hulu

-Hulu also works well with CouchPotato.
+Hulu fairly well with CouchPotato.
 The controls are virtually identical to the Amazon Video controls described above.
+The one exception is that there's currently no way to pause the video aside from moving the mouse cursor over the pause button at the bottom of the screen with the control stick and pressing A.

 ### Netflix